gcmiao/gcmiao.github.io/source/_posts/ComputerGraphics/left_hand_to_right_hand.md

+---
-# Convert Coordinate in Left-handed System to Right-handed System
+title: Convert Coordinate in Left-handed System to Right-handed System
+date: 2020/6/7 10:12:26
+categories: Computer Graphics
+---

 UE4 is using left-handed coordinate system which is clockwise when viewing from the top.
 However the data we use is sampled in right-handed system which is counter-clockwise when viewing from the top.
 If we use the data directly in UE4, we gets a lying down viewport.
 So we have to convert the coordinate into left-handed coordinate system at first.